Supreme Court Rules Table of Contents

-E. Attorneys, either individually or through their firm organizations, shall complete an annual Trust Accounting Compliance Certificate by August 1 of each year which includes a listing of all interest-bearing trust account(s) for clients' funds under paragraph (1).
+E. Attorneys, either individually or through their firm organizations, shall complete an annual Trust Accounting Compliance Certification by July 1 of each year which includes a listing of all interest-bearing trust account(s) for clients' funds under paragraph (1).
 Any pooled non-interest bearing client trust account(s) must be converted to interest-bearing trust account(s) under provisions of Rule 50(1).

-F. A lawyer is exempt from the requirement that he or she create or maintainan a pooled, interest-bearing trust account known as “Interest on Lawyers Trust Accounts program” or “IOLTA” account if:
+F. A lawyer is exempt from the requirement that he or she create or maintain a pooled, interest-bearing trust account known as “Interest on Lawyers Trust Accounts program” or “IOLTA” account if:

 (i) the lawyer is not engaged in the private practice of law;

 (ii) the lawyer is a judge, attorney general, public defender, U.S. attorney, district attorney, on duty with the armed services or employed by a local, state or federal government, and is not otherwise engaged in the private practice of law;

 (iii) the lawyer is a corporate counsel or teacher of law and is not otherwise engaged in the private practice of law;

 (iv) the nature of the lawyer’s practice is such that the lawyer does not hold IOLTA-eligible funds of any client or third person; or

 (v) the lawyer does not have an office within the State of New Hampshire, does not have a trust account in a financial institution within the State of New Hampshire, and any trust accounts the lawyer has in a foreign jurisdiction are maintained in compliance with the rules and regulations of that jurisdiction.